-About Amy EwaldI’m a wife and mother of a 6-year-old daughter.
-I’ve worked in the IT industry as a Systems Administrator for over 17 years.
+About Amy EwaldI’m a wife and mother of a 7-year-old daughter.
+I’ve worked in the IT industry as a Systems Administrator for over 18 years.
 I experienced my first migraine at age 11.
-My migraines have progressively grown in frequency and within the last 6 months, I was diagnosed with a chronic migraine.
-I write two blogs, one to educate everyday computer users with Tech Tips, http://techtipthursday.wordpress.com, My other blog is dedicated to helping migraine sufferers, https://mommyhasamigraine.com I also enjoy, walking, yoga, writing, reading and spending time with my family.
+My migraines have progressively grown in frequency after the birth of my daughter.
+I was diagnosed with chronic migraine.
+I write to help migraine sufferers, https://mommyhasamigraine.com I also enjoy, walking, yoga, writing, reading and spending time with my family.
 I'm currently writing and illustrating a children's book for parents with migraines to help their children understand the problem and how they can help!

 Posted on October 11, 2016, in Mommy has a Migraine and tagged #cyberaware, Bullying, Cyber, Cyber Security #, Cyberbullying, email, messaging, Social Media, Texting.
 Bookmark the permalink.
 Leave a comment.